norikinishida/nlppreprocess/README.md

 ```

 ### Other functions ###
-    - nlppreprocess.conll2lines
-        - converts CoNLL-format files to sentence-by-sentence files
     - nlppreprocess.append_eos:
         - appends "<EOS>" at the end of each line
     - nlppreprocess.split_corpus
-        - randomly splits a single corpus (i.e., a list of sentences) into train/dev files
+        - randomly splits a single corpus (i.e., a list of sentences) into train/test files
     - nlppreprocess.convert_textlines_to_characters
         - convert a corpus to character sequences (e.g., "H e l l o <SPACE> w o r l d <EOL>")